Sales Prep A-Z

 We know that Sales Prep is a very busy time, where every second counts.
 That is why we have compiled all of our Sales Prep articles into one place.
 Written by our Expert Nutrition Team, our articles are a fantastic resource for anyone preparing youngstock for sales ring success.

-A successful sales prep will see your yearling arrive the sales complex bright-eyed, with a healthy coat, and in good body condition with a well-defined topline.
+A successful sales prep will see your yearling arrive at the sales complex bright-eyed, with a healthy coat, and in good body condition with a well-defined topline.
 While most yearlings sail through the necessary preparations, others fail to hold condition, struggle with the added pressures of exercise, or suffer with coughs and colds when stabled in close confinement with other horses.
-Nutrition is just one cog in the wheel of getting your yearling successfully to the sales.
+Nutrition is just one cog in the wheel of getting your yearling successfully to the sales in top condition.
+Explore more about conditioning horse feeds, exercise, and much more to get your young horse in top condition.

 Learn more about Yearling Sales Prep